██ CLEARANCE: ALPHA-01 · MISSION: ENGAGE · PLATFORM: SIM

 LQR with Integral

-Optimal infinite-horizon regulator.
-DARE solved to obtain K_aug = [K, K_i].
-Zero steady-state Az error, reliable transient response, computationally lightweight — suitable for embedded autopilots.
+Optimal infinite horizon regulator.
+I solved the DARE to obtain K_aug = [K, K_i].
+It gives zero steady state Az error, reliable transient response, and low compute cost.
+This makes it suitable for embedded autopilots.

 Speed